mgorinova/autoreparam/README.md

-# Automatic Reparameterisation in Probabilistic Programming
+# Automatic Reparameterisation of Probabilistic Programs